 For your report: Why do we call fflush after the printf?
 Would this fflush be necessary if we fprintf'ed to stderr?

+Fflush lets you know when something happened on which process because it gives you a global ordering.
+Without flushes, your process stores prints into a buffer to be more efficient.
+Fprintfing to stderr wouldn’t have this problem because stderr is unbuffered.

 Now we will mess with the kernel's head (or more precisely its LRU page replacement algorithm).
 These instructions are approximate since your version of the kernel might be different, but look in mm/vmscan.c in a function likely called shrink_page_list.
 In it, you will see a switch statement with a PAGEREF_ACTIVATE case, which is the case where the kernel sees the page has been recently accessed.
 In this case the kernel gotos activate_locked, but you will change the to fall through, which should be the PAGEREF_RECLAIM case.
 Then evaluate what this change does to your test program when it has competition for memory.
 You can do this by having two identical VMs with different kernels or one kernel that you dynamically configure with its default behavior and your modified behavior, perhaps controlled via the /proc file system.